sebastianbirk/coursera-deep-learning-specialization/neural-networks-and-deep-learning/README.md

-# Installing the Conda Environment and Using it in Jupter Notebook
+# Installing the Conda Environment and Using it in Jupyter Notebook

 1. `conda env create -f nndl_env.yml`
 2. `conda activate nndl`